Numerical simulation of conservation laws with moving grid nodes: Application to tsunami wave modelling: Linear scalar equation

 with boundary conditions $x_0^0\, =\, 0$, $x_N^0\, =\, \ell\,$.
 The last nonlinear system of equations is solved iteratively (usually with some fixed point-type iterations).
 The iterations are initialized with a uniform grid as the first guess.
 One can notice also that its solution satisfies the equidistribution principle:

 where the constant $C_h$ can be computed as

-So, $C_h$ is the discrete version of the monitor function integral.
-The equidistribution principle gives meaning to the monitor function: in the areas where $w^0_{j+1/2}$ takes large values, the spacing between two neighbouring nodes $x_{j+1}^0$ and $x_j^0$ has to be inversely proportionally small.
+Therefore, $C_{\Delta q}$ is the discrete version of the monitor function integral.
+The equidistribution principle gives meaning to the monitor function: in the areas where $w^0_{j+1/2}$ takes large values, the spacing between two neighboring nodes $x_{j+1}^0$ and $x_j^0$ has to be inversely proportionally small.